Drumsticks1/TS3-LogDataViewer/README.md

 ## Short description
 TS3_EnhancedClientList creates an enhanced client list using the information written to the logfiles of the server.<br />
-It currently provides three detailed tables that can be included in an existing website or be used with the provided Webinterface.html:
+It currently provides three detailed tables that can be included in an existing website or be used with the provided Webinterface (index.html):
 - Client list
 - Kick list
 - File upload list